adamsa6/Task-Me-Anything/journals/arielle_adams.md

 ## Journal Entry for 8/8/2024

-- We mob coded, with Yazan starting off piloting by sharing his screed.
+- We mob coded, with Yazan starting off piloting by sharing his screen.
 We fixed an error with our authentication, and made sure that it returned either the user or None.
 - we worked together to create our TaskIn, TaskOut, TaskList models (which I piloted), and then Yazan piloted the creation of the CommentIn and CommentOut models.
 - I worked together with Andy (with him piloting and sharing his screen) to create our create a task router and query.
 - I helped guide King through creating a list task router and function, and we ran into a bug that we worked together to fix.